Publisher: Self Published (1984)

 Publisher: Bally (1981)

-The object of the game is to move a circular shape around the screen to gather the coins while avoiding "the spirit of Long John Silver".
-This so-called "spirit" looks like a little skull and crossbones.
-Occasionally a bonus "treasure" appears in the middle of the screen, but it's often hard to discern what it's supposed to be (an ice cream sundae?
-No wait - eggs benedict!).
-I have a sneaking suspicion that this project began as a lame "collect the dots" project, only to be given a pirate twist by some imaginative (and possibly unstable) instruction manual writer.
-The action is fast but the control is putrid!
+The object of the game is to move a target-shaped cursor around the screen, gathering coins while avoiding "the spirit of Long John Silver".
+He resembles a little skull and crossbones randomly wandering around the screen.
+A treasure item frequently appears near the center, but it's often hard to discern what it's supposed to be (an ice cream sundae?
+No wait - eggs benedict!

 1 or 2 players